swyxio/swyxdotio/content/talks-meta/pending.md

 Ultimately I think a framework agnostic SFC spec may be possible, and that it can cover a whole lot more than "templates", styling, and Javascript.
 I will have practical demos, but I also want people to go nuts thinking about what they can do when Compilers are the new Frameworks.

-## Reusable Time Travel with React Hooks and Immer

-Learn how and why to make a `useTimeTravel` React hook that we can use to make Tolerant User Interfaces - and a discussion about how custom hooks open the doors to reusable behavior that make great UX so much easier to write!

 ## What Humans Can Learn from Machine Learning

 Over the last half century, we've taught Machines to speak, move, react, see, think, and now to teach themselves.
 Is it game over for Humans?
 On the contrary, because we're now able to see and adjust the variables of learning, we've learned a great deal about _how_ to learn.
 In this talk, we explore five tricks of general computational learning algorithms and how we can apply them in our own learning!